-But in the development of English music, what is Vaughan-Williams’s importance?
+But in the development of English music, what is Vaughan-Williams’ importance?
 Michael Tippett put his finger on it when he described his relationship with Vaughan-Williams and his music.
 As a young man, Tippett despised Vaughan-Williams and all he stood for.
 Then, after the Second World War, possibly because Vaughan-Williams had stood as a character witness for Tippett at his trial as a conscientious objector, he came to realise that “there was an essential goodness about the man.”

 However, it was only after Vaughan-Williams died, Tippett said, that he began to understand that it was “Vaughan-Williams, rather than any other of his contemporaries, who had made us free”.
 In other words, he had broken the shackles of German influence over English music that had restricted our musical life (Tippett felt) for several hundred years.
-Even Elgar had not escaped the German influence – it was no accident that Elgar’s first successes had been in that country.

-Perhaps because of Vaughan-Williams’s success in breaking free of the German influence, it’s often said that his music is so English that it could not possibly appeal outside these shores.
+Perhaps because of Vaughan-Williams’ success in breaking free of the German influence, it’s often said that his music is so English that it could not possibly appeal outside these shores.
 Strange to realise, then, that there are more performances of his symphonies in Germany than in England.